ID529/lectures/day8/readme-day8.md

   * 3:40-4:10 Lecture: How to Keep Growing as a Programmer (and stay up to date)
   * 4:10-4:20 Details about turning in your final presentations
   * 4:20-5:30 Positive affirmations, free time to work together on final projects

+Homework:

+  * Work with classmates to finalize presentations and turn them in

 Recommended materials: